ktaylor63/southeast/site/content/articles/longleaf-pine-for-georgians-voluntary-conservation-through-partnerships.md

 ### Her philosophy

 > “The land becomes a member of the family.
 And just like if you had a member of the family that was older or could not speak for themselves, or couldn’t do for themselves, you would do for them.
-And that’s what you do for the land”
+And that’s what you do for the land.”

 ## At-Risk Species